-Research that matters is a key element of the Department of Management's work and reputation.
+Research that matters is a key element of AUT Business School's Management department.
 Knowledge generated by our staff aims to foster inclusive and future ready organisations.
 We seek to make a meaningful contribution to organisations and employees that positively impacts the wellbeing of individuals, families and the community in New Zealand and abroad.
 Our research is conducted in partnership with stakeholders, researching issues that are important, and engaging with academic and public audiences.

 Our academics research in the areas of organisation and management studies, sustainability, human resource management and employment relations, diversity, careers and wellbeing.
 Being highly diverse in terms of sub-discipline areas and research approaches, our department currently incorporates several research themes, including aged care, employee engagement, organisational newcomers, ethics, gender and careers, ethnicity and organisations, sustainability, meaningful work, and organisational relationships.